Sambit-Mondal/sih-2025/signaling-server/README.md

-# PureCure Signaling Server
+# Nivaaz+ Signaling Server

-A WebRTC signaling server for the PureCure video conferencing platform.
+A WebRTC signaling server for the Nivaaz+ video conferencing platform.

 ## Features